 So here are some tips and techniques for removing and cleaning your lace front wig.
 Read them carefully, understanding the basic technique and gathering the needed supplies before starting.
 These tips have helped many a lace front have a long life, so the same thing would apply to your own wigs:

 • To remove your lace front wig, take a cotton pad or sponge tip swab and dab 99% alcohol or Adhesive Release at the hairline.
 Slowly peel back the lace, dabbing underneath as it releases from your scalp.
+Don't force it.
+If it doesn't easily lift, then it's not ready.
+If you try to lift it before it's ready, this could cause severe breakage, and possible damage to the follicle.

 • Be especially careful at the hairline.
 Soak the front portion of the unit in a shallow container with adhesive release for about 15 minutes and the tape should easily come off.